jostylr/literate-programming-book/manuscript/what.md

 not only reorganize code within a single file, but organize the code across the project.

-We could for example, use a literate program in web development in which some html widget, with its css and javascript, all live in a single literate program file but upon compiling, those pieces go to there separate various destinations.
-We could also choose to do the opposite of having javascript, say, in its own literate program, but then inject it (or a small, crucial subset of it)  into the html file for performance reasons.
-Fit the organization to the demands of the mental view of the project.
+We could, for example, use a literate program in web development in which some html widget, with its css and javascript, all live in a single literate program file but upon compiling, those pieces go to there separate various destinations.
+We could also choose to do the opposite such as having javascript, say, in its own literate program, but then inject it (or a small, crucial subset of it)  into the html file for performance reasons.
+We fit the organization of the project to the demands of the mental view of the project.

 Related to this is the idea of a central project management file.
 Compile that literate program and it triggers the compilation of the entire project.
 But